Anatomy of parameter-estimation biases in overlapping gravitational-wave signals: detector network: Population studies

 For each sample, we calculate the bias integral $J_{\alpha}^{\rm net}$ in the network and the reduced bias $B_\alpha^{\rm net}$ with the corresponding covariance matrix $\Sigma$.
 The variable parameters are chosen as $\big \{ {\cal M}, \eta, d_L, t_c \big\}$.
 As discussed in Sec.~\ref{subsec:bias in complex plane}, the modulus of the bias integral, as well as $|\Sigma^{\alpha\beta}J_\beta|$ after being combined with the covariance matrix, serves as a better measure for the bias.
 Therefore, we also record $|J_{\alpha}^{\rm net}|$ and $\max_{\Delta \phi_c} \left|B_\alpha^{\rm net} \right|$ for each sample.
 Similarly to Sec.~\ref{sec:case studies}, we choose three scenarios to compare the biases in the network and in a single detector: (i) only considering the time delay effect; (ii) only considering the pattern function effect; and (iii) considering both effects.
-We calculate corresponding quantities in a single detector, which only depend on $t_c$ and $\phi_c$ of the samples, given the mass parameters and the luminosity distance.
+We calculate corresponding quantities in a single detector ignoring geometric effects, which, given the mass parameters and the luminosity distance, only depend on $t_c$ and $\phi_c$ of the samples.

 Before comparing the results in a single detector and in the network, we first demonstrate the relationship between the case studies and the population-level simulation.
 Taking the scenario of including only the time delay effect as an example, we show the joint distribution of $|J_{\alpha}^{\rm net}|$ and $\Delta t_c$ in Fig.~\ref{fig:Js distribution}.
 We also plot the line of $\sqrt{3}|\bar{J}_\alpha(\Delta t_c)|$ in the figure, which represents the threshold for having a larger reduced bias in the network than in a single detector, as explained in Sec.~\ref{subsec:time delay}.
 Generally, the four variables have similar joint distributions, and the contours approximately have the same shape trending with the $\sqrt{3}|\bar{J}_\alpha(\Delta t_c)|$ line since $J_{\alpha}^{\rm net}$ is just the superposition of the bias integrals in different detectors.
 We find more than half of the samples fall above the $\sqrt{3}|\bar{J}_\alpha(\Delta t_c)|$ line, indicating that the network increases the reduced biases for a large portion of samples.
 More notably, samples above the line are more likely to have a larger $\Delta t_c$, which is consistent with the case studies in Sec.~\ref{subsec:time delay}.
 For a large $\Delta t_c$, the crossing frequency of two signals decreases, making $J_{D\alpha}$ in different detectors more aligned and resulting in a larger $|J_{\alpha}^{\rm net}|$.
 Numerically, in our configuration, $\Delta t_c =3\,{\rm s}$ approximately corresponds to a crossing frequency of $8\,{\rm Hz}$.
 When combined with the typical time delay (the mean of $\Delta \tau$ is around $10$--$20\,{\rm ms}$), the phase difference between $J_{D\alpha}$ is around $0.2\pi$, which is small enough to align the signals.